 As important in moving domestic trade, sea transport provides the primary means of transporting Philippine exports and imports.
-As one of the emerging markets in the Asian region, the Philippines recorded a 7.6% growth rate on gross domestic product, and a growth of 5.6% in exports and 17.3% in imports in terms of trade in goods as of 2022.
+The Philippines recorded a 7.6% growth rate on gross domestic product, and a growth of 5.6% in exports and 17.3% in imports in terms of trade in goods as of 2022.

 Figure 3.1 shows the Philippines' top 5 exports by commodity group for 2021 and 2022.
-The country's top export is electronic products50 with an export value of USD 45.66 billion.
+The country's top export is electronic products with an export value of USD 45.66 billion.
 This is followed by other mineral products (USD 3.84 billion); other manufactured goods (USD 3.83 billion); ignition wiring set (USD 2.37 billion; and machinery and transport equipment (USD 2.22 billion).
 Other exports are refined copper, chemicals, coconut oil, metal components and electronic equipment and parts.